Lipochaeta fauriei: Distribution

 The plant is endemic to Hawaiʻi, where it is known only from the island of Kauaʻi.

 It grows in several types of forest on Kauaʻi, and can be found in dry, moist, and wet habitat.

 Description

-Melanthera fauriei is sprawling perennial herb.
+Lipochaeta fauriei is sprawling perennial herb.

 It produces daisylike yellow flower heads.

 Conservation

-Melanthera fauriei is federally listed as an endangered species of the United States.
+Lipochaeta fauriei is federally listed as an endangered species of the United States.
 There are only ten populations remaining, with a total global population of no more than 240 plants.

 The main threat to the species is the loss and degradation of its habitat caused by deer, goats, rats, wild boars, fires, landslides, and invasive plant species.